-No fence in excess of four (4) feet in height shall be permitted on any lot.
-No fence or any portion of a fence erected shall be closer to the front line of any lot than the rear corner of the dwelling erected upon lot.
-All fences should be wood or other material approved by the Board and the outside shall be painted or stained in a color that is harmonious with the house.
+Fences are limited to 4 feet in height except a 6 feet height will be permitted on the rear property line of a lot if approved by the Board of Directors.
+No fence or any portion of a fence shall be closer to the front line of any lot than the rear corner of any dwelling erected upon the lot unless approved by the Board of Directors.
+All fences shall be wood or other material approved by the Board of Directors and shall be finished in a color harmonious with the house.